PUBNAVETRA · A Purple Wins Instrument

 A standing line item on the register.

-The CHRO Lens
+The CFO Lens

 Proof the audit committee will accept.